plumvillage/newsletter/src/en/articles/brother-chan-phap-linh--two-leaves-at-the-tip-of-the-branch.md

 ﻿---
 title: Two Leaves at the Tip of the Branch
 subtitle: Living interbeing, joy, and non-fear at COP 26
-author: Br.
-Chan Phap Linh
+author: Brother Chân Pháp Linh
 ---

 Do you remember the moment you went from being aware that nature was being damaged and destroyed, to deciding that you would take action to stop the destruction?